jereimers/CoS-authoring/CoS-R/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 >
 > ***Morale.*** In a fight, Blinsky would plead for peace, stumbling over himself and babbling for mercy while looking for an opportunity to flee.
 >
 > ***Relationships.*** Blinsky owns Piccolo, a pet monkey that was given to him by "Alanik Ray", a traveling scholar (and one of Rudolph van Richten's disguises) shortly after Doru's rebellion.
-Blinsky also makes dolls resembling Ireena Kolyana for Izek Strazni, and receives a humble stipend to craft decorations for Baron Vallakovich’s weekly festivals.
+Blinsky also makes dolls resembling Ireena Kolyana for [[Izek Strazni]], and receives a humble stipend to craft decorations for Baron Vallakovich’s weekly festivals.
 In addition, Blinsky is the creator of Ezmerelda d'Avenir's prosthetic leg.

 Blinsky Toys is as described in <span class="citation">N7.
 Blinsky Toys (p.
 118)</span>.
 As the characters explore the shop, Blinsky cheerfully tells them about his inspiration for making toys: the legendary toymaker Fritz von Weerg, and his greatest invention that was lost to the ages: a clockwork man said to lie somewhere in Castle Ravenloft.